 “Target transitions were also faster and easier to do.
 Tracking the dot is so much easier than tracking a set of irons.
 Imagine if the front sight post didn’t require itself to be aligned with the rear sight post.
 As long as you could see your front sight post, the bullet would land right where it was.
 That’s what you have with the RDS system.
 As long as you see the dot, that’s where the bullet is going to go.
 I found that to be a huge advantage over my iron sights.
 After spending a week with the RDS-equipped M&P, my conclusions are:

-- The RDS is a great addition to the iron sights but not a replacement.
+- Red Dot Sights are a great addition to the iron sights but not a replacement.
 Just like a rifle, you need to add an ‘optic failure’ drill into your training regimen.

 - Choosing an RDS that’s sturdy and can hold up to one-handed manipulations is not questionable.
 I found the RMR to be one of the best choices on the market today.